Piotras1024/Piotras1024/README.md

 ### Here is what I'm working on !
-I am Dragon and i am going to eat Python ;)
+I am Dragon(picture created with AI) and i am going to eat Python ;)

 - 🔭 I’m currently working on developing my python programming skills